ibdotxyz/ib-v2/src/extensions/README.md

 # Iron Bank Extension

+IBv2 currently offers two official extensions: TxBuilderExtension and UniswapExtension.

+## #TxBuilderExtension

+TxBuilderExtension allows users to perform multiple operations in a single transaction.
+For example, if a user wishes to supply WETH and borrow USDT, USDC, and DAI, they can achieve this with a single click using TxBuilderExtension.
+With the defer liquidity check feature, users could further save a lot of gas consumption.
+Additionally, TxBuilderExtension supports native ETH as well as pToken and its underlying token conversions.

+### UniswapExtension

+UniswapExtension enables users to better manage their positions by utilizing Uniswap's flashswap feature.
+Currently, the UniswapExtension offers six actions: open long position, close long position, open short position, close short position, debt swap, and collateral swap.

+## Usage

-Iron Bank extension is an external contract that provides multiple useful operations for user to manager their positions.
-It integrates Uniswap v2 and Uniswap v3.
-It also allows users to combine multiple operations into one transaction.
-Any action needs to have two fields, name and data.
+Any action in TxBuilderExtension or UniswapExtension needs to have two fields, name and data.
 For data, it needs to use `abi.encode` to serialize the data into bytes32.
 The provided operations include:

+## TxBuilderExtension

 ### Supply Native Token